 COVID-19 Response and Updates

-The COVID-19 pandemic is evolving by the hour.
-This webpage will be updated as programs and services at Brother Wolf evolve and change so that you can stay up to date.
+This webpage will be updated as programs and services at Brother Wolf evolve and change due to COVID-19.
 Our priority is the safety and well-being of our staff, volunteers, visitors, supporters and the animals we serve.
 Thank you for working alongside Brother Wolf to ensure that animals in Western North Carolina are supported and cared for.

 COVID-19 Adoption Center Visitor Policy

 For the health and wellbeing of our staff, volunteers, and visitors during this time, we are operating by appointment only.
 Welfare services provided to animals are considered an essential service, which includes adoption.
-If you are interested in adopting, please fill out an online adoption application for that animal.
-Once your application is approved, we will work with you to schedule a time to come meet the animal.
 In order to practice social distancing guidelines, we are keeping our front door locked to best control the flow of people into the building, particularly our lobby area.
 We’re eager to assist you in finding the perfect match and we appreciate your patience as we all adapt to new ways of operating during this time.
+Visitors are required to wear a face covering or mask in accordance with public health guidelines.
+Our staff wears face covering for your safety.

 Hours of Operation